Piravom

-Piravom is a municipality in Ernakulam district and a suburb of Kochi in the Indian state of Kerala.
-It is located with in 31 km southeast of Kochi city center, at the boundary of the Ernakulam and Kottayam districts.
-Piravom is famous for its Hindu temples and Christian churches.
-Piravom has a river-front, verdant hills, and paddy fields.
+Piravom ([piraʋəm]) is a town and municipality in the Ernakulam district of Kerala, India.
+It is located 30 km from Ernakulam, the nearest city and 22 km south of the district collectorate in Thrikkakara.The Piravom Road Railway Station is situated 9 km from the town.
+Piravom is known for its rich cultural and religious heritage, with two major festivals attracting large crowds each year.
+The Piravom Pally Perunnal and Sivarathri at Pazhoor Perumthrikkovil Temple.
+As per the 2011 Indian census, Piravom has a population of 27,229 people, and a population density of 927 /sqkm.

+Etymology

 History

 Piravom was owned by the Vadakkumkoor Kingdom until it was captured by Travancore kingdom, and is now part of the Indian state of Kerala.

 Piravom was reverted to panchayat status in 1992 after two years as a municipality because of skepticism that its classification as a municipality would attract higher tax rates and building regulation.
 However, as modern municipal councils now have the authority to fix the tax rate and new building rule provisions are now applicable to special grade panchayats, the economic incentive for Piravom remaining a panchayat has disappeared.
 The local government of Piravom passed a unanimous resolution for elevation to municipality status.
 In 2015, the government of Kerala reclassified Piravom as a municipality.

 The Kerala state government and the GCDA have plans to incorporate Angamaly, Perumbavoor, Piravom and Kolenchery in Ernakulam district, Mala and Kodungallur in Thrissur district, Thalayolaparambu and Vaikom in Kottayam, and Cherthala in Alappuzha district into the jurisdiction of the Kochi metropolis.
 The newly formed metropolis would be put under the charge of a new authority called the Kochi Metropolitan Regional Development Authority.